jleibovitch/distributed-systems-final/User_Registration_MultiCards/README.md

 exit()
 ```

-To run simple run the following in the terminal where run.py is located: $   python3 run.py
+To run the program, simply run the following command in the terminal where run.py is located: $   python3 run.py